 This course is the culmination of the research series in which the research conducted by the student is presented.
+Students opting for the Master of Science degree prepare a thesis as described in department policies.

 PT 778 Diagnostic Imaging (3)